Skip to main content

 Growth Hormone and Cellular Repair

-The vast majority of your daily (GH) output occurs during the deep, slow-wave stages of sleep, typically concentrated in the first few hours of the night.
+The vast majority of your daily growth hormone (GH) output occurs during the deep, slow-wave stages of sleep, typically concentrated in the first few hours of the night.
 This hormone is a master regulator of cellular repair, muscle maintenance, and metabolic health.

 When sleep is fragmented, preventing you from sustaining these deep sleep stages, GH secretion is blunted.
 This directly translates to impaired physical recovery, changes in body composition, and a diminished sense of vitality that no amount of daytime effort can fully overcome.
 For individuals on therapies designed to optimize body composition or recovery, such as Sermorelin or Ipamorelin, compromised sleep directly limits the efficacy of the protocol by suppressing the natural, synergistic release of the body’s own GH.